ArchipelagoMW/Archipelago/docs/settings api.md

 It defaults to `{folder_name}_options` if undefined, i.e. `worlds/factorio/...` defaults to `factorio_options`.

 Worlds define the layout of their config section using type annotation of the variable `settings` in the class.
 The type has to inherit from `settings.Group`.
-Each value in the config can have a comment by subclassing a builtin type.
-Some helper types are defined `settings.py`, see [Types](#Types) for a list.
+Each value in the config can have a comment by subclassing a built-in type.
+Some helper types are defined in `settings.py`, see [Types](#Types) for a list.```

 Inside the class code, you can then simply use `self.settings.rom_file` to get the value.
 In case of paths they will automatically be read as absolute file paths.
 No need to use user_path or local_path.